Collection Effectiveness Index: What It Is and How to Calculate It

 Target customers before they become delinquent with automated notifications and reminders, and follow up quickly on invoices that become past-due.
 Intelligent collections software can make it easy for your team to identify customers who are at risk of paying late and prioritize their outreach accordingly.

-Simplify your reporting with AR automation
+Simplify your accounts receivable reporting with automation

 Collection effectiveness index is simply one means of measuring and tracking how your accounts receivable processes are performing.
 To unleash the full potential of your AR, you'll need to track several AR KPIs, and only when combined, will you have the full story of how your collections efforts are performing.

 Moreover, without any means of automating your AR reporting, pulling these numbers regularly can be a tedious—and perhaps, futile—exercise.
 When evaluating AR automation software, look for a platform with robust reporting capabilities, so you can take as much of the burden off your team as possible.

 About the author